UbikZ/git-indicator/README.md

 The service script ```/usr/local/bin/git-indicator``` (which is used to launch the indicator) uses ```ulimit``` command to increase the number of open descriptors automatically.

+> "This transport isn't implemented"

+This error occures (in most of the cases) when you want to access to repositories with SSH network protocol.
+Then you need to check if **libssh2** library is correctly installed.
+If all is fine, you need to compile **libgit2** sources with the right version (git-indicator source code compiled for 0.20.0) and try again.

 ### Libraries